Ministry of Ayush

-The Ministry of Ayush, a ministry of the Government of India, is responsible for developing education, research and propagation of semi-scientific traditional medicine and alternative medicine in India.
-Ayush is a name devised from the names of the alternative healthcare systems covered by the ministry: ayurveda, yoga and naturopathy, Unani, Siddha, Sowa Rigpa, and homeopathy.
+The Ministry of Ayush is a ministry of the Government of India, responsible for education, research, and propagation of traditional and alternative medicine systems in India.
+Ayush is an acronym devised from the names of the alternative healthcare systems covered by the ministry: ayurveda, yoga and naturopathy, Unani, Siddha, and homeopathy.

-The Department of Indian Systems of Medicine and Homeopathy (ISM&H) was first established in 1995 under the Ministry of Health and Family Welfare.
-ISM&H was renamed as the Department of AYUSH.
-The department was made into an official ministry by the Modi government in 2014.
+The Department of Indian Systems of Medicine and Homeopathy (ISM&H) was first established in 1995 under the Ministry of Health and Family Welfare by the then Narasimha Rao government.
+ISM&H was renamed as the Department of AYUSH in 2003.
+The department was made into an official ministry in 2014.

-The ministry of Ayush has faced significant criticism for funding systems that lack biological plausibility and are either untested or conclusively proven as ineffective.
+The ministry has been accused of promoting pseudoscience as most of the practices regulated are pseudoscientific.
+It has faced significant criticism for funding systems that lack biological plausibility and are either untested or conclusively proven as ineffective.
 Quality of research has been poor, and drugs have been launched without rigorous pharmacological studies and meaningful clinical trials on ayurveda or other alternative healthcare systems.
-The ministry has been accused of promoting pseudoscience.

 History

 Emphasis on indigenous healthcare models

-Successive Five-Year Plans of India (produced by the Planning Commission of India and later the NITI Aayog) allotted considerable focus to alternative, especially indigenous, forms of medicine within the healthcare sector.
+Successive Five-Year Plans of India (produced by the Planning Commission of India) allotted considerable focus to alternative, especially indigenous, forms of medicine within the healthcare sector.
 The Government of India set up a number of committees for healthcare sector development, including Bhore (1946), Mudaliar (1961), and Srivastava (1975), that emphasized the need for improvement of traditional systems of Indian medicine.
 The National Health Policy (1983), National Education Policy in Health Sciences (1989), and National Health Policy (2002) further elaborated on the role of the Indian System of Medicine (ISM) and Homeopathy (H) as a means to facilitate healthcare access in rural areas where many Indians lack adequate health services.